 Your dog or cat's history needs to be taken into account also.
 Some diseases tend to occur in a certain age group or even in a specific breed of dog or cat.
 Knowing your pet's age, breed and physical history can help your veterinarian determine which diseases are most likely to be causing your dog or cat's seizures and help determine which diagnostic tests are most important to perform.

-Initial Basic Testing for Seizures
+Initial Basic Testing

 The first group of tests your veterinarian will want to want to perform for your dog or cat is a complete blood cell count, a blood chemistry profile (including electrolyte levels) and a urinalysis.